-The formal Rules and Procedures are supplemented by an internal DMF, applicable to both ASX Clear and ASX Clear (Futures), to assist in the management of a clearing participant default.
 The DMF is based on high-level principles regarding the management of a default that have been approved by the CS Boards.
-In particular, these principles specify that the key aim in handling a default is to minimise the impact of the event on the CCP, clearing participants and the market.
+In particular, these principles specify that the key aim in handling a default is to minimise the impact of the event on ASX, its participants and the broader market.
 The DMSG provides oversight and review of the DMF, including discussion of proposed changes prior to submission to the CS Boards.

-The DMF covers each stage of a default, from the identification of a default event, to the management of the defaulter's position, real-time monitoring of financial solvency, and financial offset and reconciliation.
-It is intended to be flexible, rather than prescriptive, and may be developed and adapted as appropriate.
+The Default Management Standard and accompanying procedures provide guidance on each stage of a default, from the identification of a default event, to the management of the defaulter's position, real-time monitoring of financial solvency, and financial offset and reconciliation.
+The Standard is intended to be flexible, rather than prescriptive, allowing ASX to adapt its default management approach to the specific circumstances as appropriate.

 The DMF outlines the key roles and responsibilities in managing a clearing participant default.
-The ASX Group has established a Default Management Committee (DMC), comprising senior management from relevant policy and operational areas, to be the primary decision-making forum for the management of a default.
+The ASX Group has established a DMC, comprising senior management from relevant areas within ASX, to be the primary decision-making forum for the management of a default.
 The DMC's responsibilities range from recommending declarations of default and suspensions, to devising a risk neutralisation plan and overseeing its implementation.

-In the event of the default of an OTC participant, ASX Clear (Futures) would convene the relevant DMG, which comprises non-defaulting clearing participants, seconded on a rotating basis.
-Currently there is only one DMG, since ASX Clear (Futures) clears only one category of OTC derivatives - AUD IRD.
-The DMG would advise and be consulted by ASX Clear (Futures) on each stage of the management of a default.
-ASX Clear (Futures) is not obliged to follow the recommendations of the DMG, but would provide reasoning where it did not accept the DMG's advice.
+In the event of the default of an OTC participant, ASX Clear (Futures) would convene the relevant DMG, which comprises non-defaulting clearing participants seconded on a rotating basis.
+Currently there is only one DMG, since ASX Clear (Futures) clears only one category of OTC derivatives (AUD IRD), comprising representatives of all the OTC participants.
+The DMG would advise and be consulted by ASX Clear (Futures) on the management of an OTC participant default.
+ASX Clear (Futures) is not obliged to follow the recommendations of the DMG, but would be required to provide reasoning where it did not accept the DMG's advice.